Collection development guidelines

 - The Cookery Collection's greatest strength is printed materials, which began with the donation of the Abby Lillian Marlatt Collection in 1943.
 Printed materials are defined as books, pamphlets, calendars, trade publications, serials, and ephemeral items.

-Primary and secondary resources in the department's holdings document Kansas history and historical aspects of beef and wheat production, grassland ecology, range management, water, Native Americans, rural sociology, and rural geography in Kansas and the Great Plains.
-Core collections in this area include the books and personal papers of Kansas and Western historians Homer E. Socolofsky and David Dary.
-Printed materials date from the earliest known in Kansas (1838) and continue to the present year.
-Topical areas of strength include “Bleeding Kansas”, settlement of Kansas, ranching, general agriculture, Santa Fe Trail, political history, railroads, military history, Prohibition, and the development of Kansas State University.
-The following subcategories further define this topical area.
+Primary and secondary resources in the department's holdings document various aspects of Kansas history, with special emphasis on agriculture and rural life.
+Areas of note within this topic include beef and wheat production, grassland ecology, range management, water, Native Americans, rural sociology and rural geography in Kansas and the Great Plains.
+Core collections range from personal papers and business records to personal libraries and printed materials from the earliest known in Kansas (1838) to the present year.
+Other areas of strength include “Bleeding Kansas,” settlement of Kansas, ranching, general agriculture, Santa Fe Trail, political history, railroads, military history, Prohibition and the development of Kansas State University.

-- Agriculture and rural life: Records of ranches, farms, milling companies, beef cattle industry, and allied agricultural businesses.
-Far-Mar-Co and Farmland records are the largest quantity of materials in this area.
-Also collected are personal papers and collections that uniquely document Great Plains rural history including settlement, homesteading, pioneer communities, and railroads.
+- There are records of ranches, farms, milling companies, beef cattle industry and allied agricultural businesses.
+Far-Mar-Co and Farmland Industries records are the largest quantity of materials in this area.
+Also collected are personal papers and collections that uniquely document Great Plains rural history including settlement, homesteading, pioneer communities and various facets of grain science and milling (i.e., crop production and protection, breeding and genetics, harvesting, transportation, post-harvest handling and storage, technical manuals printed prior to 1850, and early U.S. milling publications.

 Kansas State University history